-Physicians think about localized or locally advanced prostate cancer is in terms of "risk groups," which are assigned before the patient undergoes any treatment.
+Health care providers think about localized or locally advanced prostate cancer is in terms of "risk groups," which are assigned before the patient undergoes any treatment.
 There are 3 general risk groups based on the PSA, DRE, and biopsy, which can further be subdivided to better personalize treatment for each patient.